extendsWind/pomodoro/README.md

 simple operation:

-- left click for switching between the work and rest mode.
+- left click for switching between the wor/S/SZ300104/historical.csvk and rest mode.
 - right click for turn on/off the sound.

 The sound file can be changed, just change the corresponding file name and the working sound length(the sound is played repeatly, auto get the sound length has not been supported now).